insfraud501/LuaU-Style-Guide/README.md

 Secondly: Talk about the arguments; what does it do with them?
 Finally: State what it returns.

+Another neccessitiy to include to further provide documentation about your function, is a return type hint.

 An small example would be this function which gives the player cash:
 ```lua
 --[[